 When you have anorexia, it can be difficult to take care of yourself properly.
 In addition to professional treatment, follow these steps:

-Although yoga has not yet been well studied as a treatment for people with eating disorders, some research has found that yoga may be beneficial as an additional treatment.
-It may help people with eating disorders by increasing a sense of well-being and promoting relaxation.
+Although alternative medicine hasn't been well studied as a treatment for people with eating disorders, some alternative treatments can help reduce anxiety.
+And, such treatments may help people with eating disorders by increasing a sense of well-being and promoting relaxation.
 Alternative treatments that have been shown to reduce anxiety include:

 Coping and support